Michael D. Yapko: Education and professional career

 Yapko attended the University of Michigan in Ann Arbor, where he earned a B.A. in psychology in 1976, before attending United States International University in San Diego for graduate studies, earning an M.A. in psychology in 1978, and his PhD in Professional Psychology, Clinical Specialization in 1980.
 He is licensed in California as both a psychologist and marriage and family therapist.
 He opened a private practice in 1979, which he maintained until retiring from clinical practice in 2007 to focus on writing and teaching.

-He now regularly conducts clinical trainings in the areas of treating depression, psychotherapy, and applying clinical hypnosis.
+He now regularly conducts clinical training in the areas of treating depression, psychotherapy, and applying clinical hypnosis.
 In addition to his private practice, he served as the director of The Milton H. Erickson Institute of San Diego.
 A non-profit organization for the study of psychotherapy, it is focused on training health and mental health professionals through conferences and workshops.
 He was also a founding member of the editorial board for The Ericksonian Monographs, a journal on Ericksonian hypnosis and psychotherapy.

 During the 1980s, Yapko was a member of the faculty at the National University, San Diego, as well as a faculty member at United States International University, San Diego.
 From 2001 to 2004, he wrote the "Managing Your Mood" column for Psychology Today.
 He is currently a member of the board of advisory editors for the American Journal of Clinical Hypnosis.
 He also serves as an editorial consultant for the International Journal of Clinical and Experimental Hypnosis.

 Treating depression with clinical hypnosis

 A proponent of Ericksonian techniques, Yapko employs hypnosis and other non-drug-based therapies in the treatment of depression.
 In his books and articles, he presents the view that the depression is a multidimensional disorder with multiple causal factors, including biological, psychological and social influences.
-As a result, he feels that patients respond better to psychotherapy in many cases, and that while the use of antidepressants may be called for in some cases, they are often overutilized with too little being known about their efficiency or long-term effects.
+As a result, he feels that patients respond better to psychotherapy in many cases and that while the use of antidepressants may be called for in some cases, they are often overutilized with too little being known about their efficiency or long-term effects.